 The answer is scalp exercises and massages.
 Let’s look at both of these individually.

 You can either give yourself a scalp/head massage, or get someone else to do it for you.
 The latter is obviously better, but doing it yourself works very well anyway.

 Use your hands and rub in circular motions, first at the side (above the ears), then at the front, then at the back.

 Feel the scalp loosening and relaxing as you massage.
 You will actually get better at giving yourself head massages over time.

-Not only does this boost circulation, but if reduces stress and tension which causes hair loss in the first place.
+Not only does this boost circulation, but if reduces stress and tension which might aggravate hair problems in the first place.

 Studies have shown just how effective the massages are to regrow hair lost.
 A study in from the University of Hong Kong, researchers massaged participants scalps everyday for 20 minutes.